addyosmani/backbone-fundamentals/README.md

         expression parsing on your fragment*/

         "*other"    : "defaultRoute"
-        //This is a default route with that also uses a *splat.
+        //This is a default route that also uses a *splat.
 Consider the
         //default route a wildcard for URLs that are either not matched or where
         //the user has incorrectly typed in a route path manually /*Sample usage: http://unicorns.com/#/anything*/